 Downtown’s explosion of residential development is arguably the greatest shift to its urban core since the city began its renewal back in the mid 1990’s.

-Currently, there are approximately 7,200 residents within the Downtown District’s boundaries, but with the success of the city’s Downtown Living Initiative – a program which awards $15,000 per unit in tax rebates to developers who create homes or multifamily projects – that number will double over the next few years.
+Currently, there are approximately 10,000 residents within the Downtown District’s boundaries, thanks to the success of the city’s Downtown Living Initiative – a program which awards $15,000 per unit in tax rebates to developers who create homes or multifamily projects – that number has tripled over the past few years and will continue to grow.
 In addition to the core, Downtown boasts 65,000 residents within greater Downtown and 360,000 within five miles of the City’s center.

 The types of residents attracted to Downtown living are young urban professionals working Downtown, empty nesters, reverse commuters and, yes, even small families.
 A variety of living options are also available from penthouse apartments to cool and funky lofts- and at all price points.